-CFD and Forex broker Plus500 Ltd (LON:PLUS) has earlier today published an update regarding its performance in the third quarter of 2015.
+CFD broker Plus500 Ltd (LON:PLUS) has earlier today published an update regarding its performance in the third quarter of 2015.

 The company reported a steep year-on-year and quarter-on-quarter rise in revenues.
 Although average user acquisition cost (AUAC) rose in annual terms, reflecting the corporate strategy to gain high-worth customers, the company managed to record a robust rise in average revenue per user (ARPU).

 Let’s check out the particular metrics for Q3 2015:

 - Revenues amounted to $80.9 million, up 44% from Q3 2014.

 - The number of new customers amounted to 17,047, up 15% from Q3 2014.

 - The number of active customers was 52,727, up 21% from Q3 2014.

 - ARPU was $1,534, up 19% from Q3 2014.

 - AUAC was $1,468, up 46% from Q3 2014.